Do you believe in luck for success?

 Lie #8.
 You need to be realistic about the goals you set so you don’t get disappointed.

-Practical tip: I have found that these guided meditation tracks help me with tapping into the inner truth and letting go of the lies easily.
+Practical tip: I have made these guided audio affirmation tracks to help you with tapping into the inner truth and letting go of the lies easily.
 Give them a try!
 You’ll be in LOVE with the truth!
+And with yourself.

 So learn to listen for these lies and notice where they show up.
 Then stand up to them by not believing a word.
 It’s all a lie, anyway.
 Nothing should come between you and your desires, if you want to pursue them in this one life.